 Question 7: How Do You Handle It When the Right Answer Is to Not Use AI?

 Ask for an example of a situation where they recommended against AI deployment, or recommended a smaller deployment than the client initially wanted, and what the outcome was.
-If they cannot name one, they have never put a client's interest ahead of their revenue.
+If they can't name one, they have never put a client's interest ahead of their revenue.

 Question 8: What Is Your Methodology for Assessing Organizational Readiness Before Deployment?